 Durango BOtanic Gardens

 The title of "docent" derives from the Latin meaning 'teacher'.
-Indeed, a key mission of our Society is education, sharing what we have learned about gardening in the Southwest through hard work, trial-and-error, and perseverance.
-That's why on most any Saturday morning, spring through summer, you'll find a docent available in our gardens to give you a tour--it can be one individual or a group; it can be pre-arranged by calling us or you can drop by.
-If you wish to have a specific group tour, it's recommended you call first to 970-880-4841 so that we can give you the attention to deserve.
+Indeed, a key mission of the Durango Botanic Gardens (DBG) is education, sharing what we have learned about gardening in the Southwest through hard work, trial-and-error, and perseverance.
+That's why on most any Saturday morning, spring through summer, you'll find a docent available in our gardens to give you a tour--it can be one individual or a group.
+We strongly recommend that groups call first to 970-880-4841 so we can give you the attention you deserve.
 Learn about the interesting history of our gardens as well as why these specific plants are in the garden and what we continue to learn from them.
 (We are still conducting tours with all participants wearing masks and distancing; all photos here taken before pandemic restrictions.)

 Interested in becoming a docent?

 Want to become one of our docents?
 If learning more about our gardens and our mission is something that intrigues you and you like to share your love of gardening, consider becoming a docent.
 No one is thrown into the deep end without training.
-Please contact us if you are interested in becoming a Docent with DBG with either an email at firstname.lastname@example.org or a phone call at 970-880-4841.
+Please contact us if you are interested in becoming a Docent with DBG by sending an email to email@example.com or a phone call at 970-880-4841.

 NEW GROWTH, NEW BEGINNINGS, NEW DOCENTS

 The Durango Botanic Gardens graduated ten new docents in 2019, the largest class in its history.

 The following are remarks offered by new docent, Madeline Marquardt, at the induction ceremony.